Name of Mexico: Mexico and Mexica

 The name Mexico has been commonly described to be a derivative from Mexica, the autonym of the Aztec people, but said affirmation is controversial as there are many competing etymologies for both terms and given the fact that in many old sources, 'Mexica' simply appears as the way to call the inhabitants of the island of Mexico (where Tenochtitlan and Tlatelolco were located) in their native Nahuatl; implying that instead of Mexica being the source of the name 'Mexico', the opposite would be true.

 Phonetic evolution

 The Nahuatl word Mēxihco ([meːˈʃiʔko]) was transliterated as "México" using Medieval Spanish orthography, in which the x represented the voiceless postalveolar fricative ([ʃ], the equivalent of English sh in "shop"), making "México" pronounced as [ˈmeʃiko].
 At the time, Spanish j represented the voiced postalveolar fricative ([ʒ], like the English s in "vision", or French j today).
-However, by the end of the fifteenth century j had evolved into a voiceless palato-alveolar sibilant as well, and thus both x and j represented the same sound ([ʃ]).
+By the end of the fifteenth century j had evolved into a voiceless palato-alveolar sibilant as well, and thus both x and j represented the same sound ([ʃ]).
 During the sixteenth century this sound evolved into a voiceless velar fricative ([x], like the ch in Scottish "loch"), and México began to be pronounced [ˈmexiko].